 The Rollers were a 1970s pop phenomenon not only in the UK but the also had success in America.

-They also went high in the charts with 'Shang-a-Lang' ,'Love Me Like I love You' and 'Summerlove Sensation', songs which still stand up today for their sing-a-long style.
+They also went high on the charts with '"Shang-a-Lang," "Love Me Like I love You," and "Summerlove Sensation," songs which still stand up today for their sing-a-long style.

 Stuart Adamson built on his success with The Skids with a distinctively Scottish style of Rock in which the guitar was synthesised to resemble the sound of bagpipes or fiddles.